analystfuzail/Certifications/README.md

 - Query Optimization Techniques
 - Working with Dates, Strings, and Case Expressions

-#### 📊 Practice & Problems Solved
+#### 🚀 How This Improved My Skills

-- 150+ SQL challenges solved (Easy → Hard)
+✅150+ SQL challenges solved (Easy → Hard)
-- Real-world datasets from e-commerce, banking, and HR domains
+✅Real-world datasets from e-commerce, banking, and HR domains
-- Wrote optimized queries for insights
+✅Wrote optimized queries for insights

-#### 🏆 Why This Matters
-Highlights my ability to write **efficient SQL queries**, a key skill for analytics, reporting, and database management.

 ---